Hedrum Church: Building

 The church has a rectangular nave, a square chancel, and a semicircular apse.
 Archaeological studies of the structure indicate that the apse was built later.
 The arch leading to the apse has the same configuration as the arch to the chancel, suggesting that they may have been created at the same time.
-It is therefore assumed that an older wooden church stood east of the chancel and was later replaced with the apse.
+All the worked stone is granite.
+All windows except the east window of the nave were added after the Reformation.
+The nave's north wall has always been windowless.
+The south portal of the chancel is particularly elaborate and on the west wing there are two well-known motifs: the beard puller and the tongue puller.
+In 1859, a large wooden tower was built on the west end of the church building.